-The 1998 Harmful Algal Bloom and Hypoxia Research Control Act (HABHRCA) and the Harmful Algal Bloom and Hypoxia Amendments Act of 2004 (2004 HABHRCA Reauthorization) authorized the establishment of three national programs on HABs:
+The 1998 Harmful Algal Bloom and Hypoxia Research Control Act (HABHRCA) and the Harmful Algal Bloom and Hypoxia Amendments Act of 2004 (2004 HABHRCA Reauthorization) authorized the establishment of three national programs on HABs: 1) Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) (HABHRCA Sec.
+605 (2));

-- 1) "Ecology and Oceanography of Harmful Algal Blooms" (ECOHAB) (HABHRCA Sec.
-605 (2)); - 2) "Monitoring and analysis activities for HABs" (renamed Monitoring and Event Response for Harmful Algal Blooms or MERHAB) (HABHRCA Sec.
-605 (4)); and - 3) "A peer-reviewed research project on management measures that can be taken to prevent, reduce, control, and mitigate HABs."
+2) Monitoring and analysis activities for HABs (renamed Monitoring and Event Response for Harmful Algal Blooms or MERHAB) (HABHRCA Sec.
+605 (4)); and

+3) A peer-reviewed research project on management measures that can be taken to prevent, reduce, control, and mitigate HABs.
 (HABHRCA Sec.
 605 (3))

 Under HABHRCA the ECOHAB program was authorized as an interagency (NOAA, NSF, EPA, NASA, ONR), competitive research program, led by NOAA, and the MERHAB program was established as a NOAA competitive research program.
-A Federal Register Notice (FRN), published 5/04/2009 (http://edocket.access.gpo.gov/2009/E9-10187.htm), announced that NOAA was establishing the Prevention, Control, and Mitigration of Harmful Algal Blooms (PCM HAB) Program.
+A Federal Register Notice (FRN), published 5/04/2009 (http://edocket.access.gpo.gov/2009/E9-10187.htm), announced that NOAA was establishing the Prevention, Control, and Mitigation of Harmful Algal Blooms (PCM HAB) Program.

-ECOHAB, MERHAB, and MERHAB are coordinated with other federal programs that sometimes fund or conduct HAB reserach.
-Collaboration within NOAA includes the Oceans and Human Health Initiative, the Office of Protected Resources and the Sea Grant Program.
+ECOHAB, MERHAB, and PCM HAB are coordinated with other federal programs that sometimes fund or conduct HAB research.
+Collaboration within NOAA includes the Oceans and Human Health Initiative, the Office of Protected Resources, and the Sea Grant Program and is facilitated by intra-agency workgroups.
 Interagency collaboration and coordination are facilitated by the Joint Subcommittee on Ocean Science and Technology Interagency Working Group on Harmful Algal Blooms, Hypoxia and Human Health.
 Coordination includes the NSF Biological Oceanography ECOHAB program and the NSF/NIEHS Oceans and Human Health Program.